 Moreover, saltless water softener works on a different principle, where it treats the hard water molecules to reduce the limescale from building up.
 Because they do not use salt, the treatment can either be through magnetic waves, electromagnetic waves, or filtration processes.
 Therefore, you get rid of the limescale deposits but not from hard water.
 Some best salt-free water conditioners are Aquasana Filter & Salt-Free Conditioner, Aquios FS-220, Eddy Electronic Water Descaler, Clearwave CW-125 Electronic Conditioner, and Nuvo H2O Dphb-a Home Water Softener System, etc.

 Water is processed through catalytic media using a physical process called Template Assisted Crystallization (TAC).
-What happens is the hardness minerals are converted to a hardness crystal that is not able to bind to surfaces.
+What happens is the hardness minerals are converted to a hardness crystal that cannot bind to surfaces.
 This is actually water conditioning, not softening.
 A water test would show this result: before treatment 10 grains/gallon, result post/treatment 10 grains/gallon.
 It just changed its property so it won’t adhere to surfaces.

 Related Post: Best Salt-Free Water Softener